tuurno/whitepaper/README.md

 ## 1.1 Roadmap

-*Tuurno* is in process of development and we plan to launch the first version of the app for Android and iOS users at the end of this year 2021, with about 2 months in beta with the first customers and businesses partners.
+*Tuurno* is in the process of development and we plan to launch the first version of the app for Android and iOS users at the end of this year 2021, with about 2 months in beta format with the first customers and business partners.

 **Completed**